xwmx/bask/README.md

 Note: this is a work in progress and everything might change.

+## Features

+Some basic features available automatically:

+- Strict Mode,
+- Help template, printable with `-h` or `--help`,
+- `debug` printing with `--debug` flag,
+- `die` command with error message printing and exiting,
+- Option normalization (eg, `-ab -c` -> `-a -b -c`) and option parsing,
+- Automatic arbitrary command loading,
+- A DSL for specifying per-command help,
+- Built-in commands for help, version, and command listing,
+- Conventions for distinguishing between functions and program commands,
+- Useful utility functions.

 ## Usage

 To generate a new "`bask` extension script, use